 To further minimize conflicts of interest, JIH has agreed not to consummate an initial business combination with an entity that is affiliated with any of the Sponsor, officers or directors unless JIH, or a committee of independent directors, have obtained an opinion from an independent investment banking firm which is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA") or an independent accounting firm that an initial business combination is fair to JIH from a financial point of view.
 Furthermore, no finder's fees, reimbursements or cash payments will be made to the Sponsor, officers or directors, or its or their affiliates, by JIH for services rendered to us prior to or in connection with the completion of the Business Combination.
-However, the following payments will be made to the Sponsor, officers or directors, or its or their affiliates, none of which will be made from the proceeds of the IPO held in the Trust Account prior to the completion of the Business Combination:
+However, the following payments will be made to the Sponsor, officers or directors, or its or their affiliates is made to the Sponsor, officers or directors, or its or their affiliates will be made to the Sponsor, officers or directors, or the sponsor of the Business Combination.
+However, the following payments will be made to the completion of the Business Combination: